Scientific Sessions 2023 Abstract Travel Grants will open on June 12, 2023.

 - New deadline!
 August 31, 2023, 6 p.m.
 Central Time – Deadline to submit your travel grant application for Scientific Sessions 2023.

 The Council on Genomic and Precision Medicine (GPM) proudly supports and encourages the research efforts of early career investigators and trainees from the United States and abroad.
 The Council is offering a travel grant to international students and early career members to attend Scientific Sessions, to present abstracts.
 The award will honor accomplished international students and early career investigators while enabling them to get more involved in the AHA and in Scientific Sessions.

 - The applicant must be conducting genomics, proteomics and metabolomic research and translational science in the field of cardiovascular disease.

 - Applicants must have submitted an abstract to the AHA Scientific Sessions in accordance with the rules and regulations for submitting abstracts to one of the categories primarily sponsored by the Council on Genomic and Precision Medicine.
 Please view a list of Scientific Sessions Council Awards and Travel Grants Available by Abstract Category and Community (PDF) and their affiliated early career investigator awards.
 If your abstract is not submitted to and accepted in a GPM-sponsored category, you are not eligible to apply for this specific grant.

 - All applicants for this award must be members of the Council at the time of application.
-If you need to become an AHA/ASA Professional Member, you should do so no later than May 30 for your membership to be processed in time for the application submission deadline.
+If you need to become an AHA/ASA Professional Member, you should do so at least 2 weeks prior to the application submission deadline.
 Learn more about AHA membership.

 - Winners are not eligible to re-enter the competition in subsequent years.